 It is seven years since Bauer entered Australia and New Zealand, with the acquisition of long-time market leader ACP Magazines from CVC private equity.
 It was a euphoric 2012 deal for Yvonne Bauer who, just two years before, had taken control of the family-owned, Hamburg-based publisher.
-It was paying “just” A$525m, less than one-third of its value just five years previously.
+It was paying “just” A$525m, less than one-third of ACP’s value just five years previously.

 In 2020, having racked up trading losses of some A$200m (and now with its fifth CEO), the family-owned company is preparing to quit the Australian media market.
 It’s had enough.

-Having recently negotiated a controversial A$40m deal to acquire its closest Aussie competitor, Pacific Magazines (subject to regulatory approval), Bauer is in “advanced negotiations” to sell the enlarged company to Mercury Capital, of Sydney, for A$150m.
+Having negotiated a controversial A$40m deal to acquire its closest Aussie competitor, Pacific Magazines (subject to regulatory approval), Bauer is in “advanced negotiations” to sell the enlarged company to Mercury Capital, of Sydney, for A$150m.

 The bold strategic moves to reverse what has proved to be a A$700m blunder were initiated by former McKinsey and Dell executive Veit Dengler who started to reshape the Bauer portfolio in 2018.
 As chief operating officer, he has brought clarity to the management.